-I am teaching in these courses and mentor/chair of graduation students:
+I am teaching in these courses and supervision of individual graduation students:

 Supervision of past graduation projects of master students.

 - Elise Wabeke.
 (2019) Support residents to develop new practices in zero energy homes.
 Second Skin Project.
 Faculty of Industrial Design Engineering.

 - Nasibeh Soltani Ramezanzadeh.
 (2019) Culturally driven co-creation: Guidelines for facilitators in U_CODE (Urban Collective Design Environment) project.
 Faculty of Industrial Design.

 - Isabelle Lugert.
 (2018) Cycle through life: a non-stigmatising stabilised bicycle.
 Beixo.
 Development of this concept.